jparkerweb/indigestion/README.md

 ## Initial Configuration

 `Indigestion` creates a `userconfig.json` file the first time it is run.
-This file hold your SMTP server and authentication values for sending test emails.
+This file holds your SMTP server and authentication values for sending test emails.
 Make sure to edit the file before sending any messages.

 ---

 ## Indigestion Message Structure

-* `Idigestion`'s source data for email messages are stored in `json` format.
+* `Idigestion`'s source data for email messages are stored in `json` format (one file per message).
 All `json` files in the `emails` directory are parsed for common data fields (from, to, subject, body, etc.) that are used to create and send email messages.

 * example email `json` file:
   ```json